standardebooks/tools/README.md

 -	### `mathml2png`

 	Convert a fragment of MathML into a transparent PNG.
-Output is saved in the current working directory in incremental PNG files, for example 1.png, 2.png, etc.
+Output is saved to the specified filename.

 -	### `modernize-spelling`